This article is provided by guest writer: Ryan Powell

 My thoughts on Jupitrr:

-- This is completely free with unlimited exports, you can use it without installing any chrome extension or downloading any software.
+- This is completely free, you can use it without installing any chrome extension or downloading any software.

 Headliner is a very powerful tool with a wide range of useful features, basically, every part of your audiogram can be customizable.
 Headliner is basically Photoshop for creating audiograms.
 They've got everything you need.